admin6086/stocking-trading/README.md

 This project implements a deep learning pipeline for next-day stock movement prediction.
 It downloads historical stock data, creates ticker-level datasets, splits the data chronologically, trains three neural network models, and combines them with a weighted soft-voting ensemble.

-The project is for academic and experimental use only.
-It is not financial advice and should not be used as a standalone trading system.

 ## Overview

 The workflow is: